-To show that they are able to move around confidently, at times at speed over a variety of terrain whilst undertaking the guiding of a group and to demonstrate the ability to coach group members over said ground.
+Training will cover techniques and strategies to enable candidates to develop skills to move around confidently, at times at speed, over a variety of terrain, whilst undertaking the guiding of a group, and to demonstrate the ability to coach group members over said ground.

-A.5 Make correct decisions about the way that a variety of features can be used, or not, or navigated along the way.
+A.5 Make appropriate decisions about the way that a variety of features can be used, or not, or navigated along the way.

-Reading the water to enable others to read how water works over a variety of features, including a pour-over, a funnel, a wash through, and a swirl.
-Plus, to be confident in how these features work to allow themselves to immerse themselves and play within them.
-A dynamic risk assessment and judgment is key.
-E.g. be happy playing in a coasteering 'play spot' that they would manage with a group at the upper end of the remit.
+Developing skills to enable candidates to read the water and pass on information about how water works over a variety of features, including a pour-over, a funnel, a wash through, and a swirl.
+Explore how these features work, to allow themselves to immerse themselves and play within them.
+A dynamic risk assessment and good judgement are key principles to develop.